Why Meme Marketing doesn’t work for your business

 Memes should always have a purpose.
 Try to plan your meme marketing strategy to gain brand-new conversions afterward.
 Some of the results you can track are the CTR from the social channels, the post’s engagement, or the time spent on your website.

 When you want a meme to work the best for your online activity, you must test it before making it public to a wider audience.
-Most importantly, try to find out if the meme is funny, by showing it to others.
+Most importantly, try to find out if the meme is funny by showing it to others.

 Humor is subjective.
-Therefore, having as many eyes as possible to double-check the content can prevent or reduce the possibility of a disaster, regardless of its size.
+Therefore, having as many eyes as possible to double-check the content can prevent or reduce the possibility of a disaster, regardless of size.

 Meme Marketing Don’ts